Forbinn/parse_arg/README.md

 parse_arg
 =========

-Library to facilitate parsing of arguments passed the main function.
+Library to facilitate parsing of arguments passed to the main function.
 This library contains only **one** function:

 ```c